11 Top-Rated Tourist Attractions in Brisbane

-The jewel in the crown of the Sunshine State, Brisbane is Australia's third largest city.
+The capital of the beautiful Sunshine State, Brisbane (or "Brissie" as Aussies affectionately call it) is Australia's third largest city.
 Winding along the Brisbane River, the CBD blends historic buildings with modern elegance.
 Although the city's history dates back to 1824, Brisbane rose to the world stage after hosting the Commonwealth Games in 1982 and World Expo in 1988.
-The mild subtropical climate together with a relaxed yet sophisticated culture attracted a large numbers of tourists as well as permanent residents relocating from other Australian states.
-Today Brisbane is referred to as Australia's 'new world' city.
-It's clean, green, and friendly with an emphasis on innovation and creativity.
+The mild, subtropical climate together with a relaxed yet sophisticated culture attracted a large numbers of tourists, as well as permanent residents relocating from other Australian states.
+Today, Brisbane's population is still flourishing as visitors discover its many assets.
+It's clean, green, and friendly, with an emphasis on innovation and creativity, and you'll find plenty of lush parklands and gardens throughout the city.
+Families also appreciate the many free attractions and kid-friendly adventures.

 See also: Where to Stay in Brisbane